 2. Send continuously uplink power control "up" commands to the UE for NR and E-UTRA carrier until the UE transmits at its PUMAX level; allow at least 200 ms from the first TPC command for the UE to reach PUMAX level.

 3. For a UE supporting dynamic power sharing, measure the mean power over all component carriers.
 For a UE not supporting dynamic power sharing, measure the power of each component carrier individually.
-Ffor the tested EN-DC configuration, the requirements described in clause 6.2B.2.1.5 shall be met.
+For the tested EN-DC configuration, the requirements described in clause 6.2B.2.1.5 shall be met.
 The period of the measurement shall be at least the continuous duration of one active sub-frame (1ms).
 For TDD slots with transient periods are not under test.

 4. For UEs supporting Power Class 2, repeat steps 1~3 on the applicable bands with message exception defined in Table 6.2B.1.1.4.3-5.